-Betis wins 2-0 at Osasuna to end losing run
+Atlético stays top after Sociedad held at Alavés

-BARCELONA, Spain (AP) — Real Betis scored two late goals to earn a 2-0 win at Osasuna and end its run of three straight losses in the Spanish league on Sunday.
+Real Betis ended a run of three defeats after it scored two late goals to earn a 2-0 win at Osasuna.

 Striker Borja Iglesias overcame his 11-month scoring drought in the 77th minute by finishing off a well-orchestrated counterattack for Manuel Pellegrini’s team.